tomahg/Gulla.Episerver.SqlStudio/README.md

 ## Custom columns

 Although SQL might potentially be the optimal way of querying and manipulating your data, sometimes a little help is welcome.
-Using the inputs for custom culumns, it's possible to add two extra columns to your dataset.
+Using the inputs for custom columns, it's possible to add two extra columns to your dataset.
 The columns are calculated from each row.
 * The content name
 * The content URL

-For each of the two columns you can specify what column from the previous query to use as the content id and (optional) language branch id.
+For each of the two columns, you can specify what column from the previous query to use as the content id and (optional) language branch id.
 Behind the scenes `ContentLoader` will be run for each row, populating the custom column with Name or External URL.

-You may specify both the column header name and the placement (first, last etc).
+You may specify both the column header name and the placement (first, last, etc).

 ![Saved queries](img/custom-columns.png "Custom column input")

 ## Dependencies
-- [CodeMirror](https://codemirror.net/) is used for the editor, and basic IntelliSense.
+- [CodeMirror](https://codemirror.net/) is used for the editor and basic IntelliSense.
 - [DataTables](https://datatables.net/) is used for displaying the result, and export to CSV, PDF and Excel.

 ## Contribute
-You are welcome to register an issue, or create a pull request, if you see something that should be improved.
+You are welcome to register an issue, or create a pull request if you see something that should be improved.